 49 CFR §192.1015(b)(2-3)

-Each Jurisdictional LPG system operated by COMPANY NAME, Inc. will be individually reviewed to determine a threat (likelihood) risk ranking.
+Each Jurisdictional LPG system operated by the Company will be individually reviewed to determine a threat (likelihood) risk ranking.
 The process will evaluate each of the seven (7) minimum required categories for threats (likelihood) and assign a threat factor.
 The minimum required categories are Corrosion, Natural Forces, Excavation Damage, Other Outside Force Damage, Material or Weld Failure, Equipment Failure, and Incorrect Operation.
 The Other threat category can be used for any identified threats that do not belong in one of the seven required threat categories.
 The threat ranking factors will be a 1 through 5 numeric system with five (5) being the highest threat factor and one (1) being the lowest threat factor.

 In addition, each system will be reviewed to determine a consequence risk factor.
 The consequence ranking factors will be a 1 through 3 numeric system with three (3) being the highest consequence risk ranking and one (1) being the lowest consequence risk factor.